Natural Health

 Counting More Steps Reduces Dementia Risk

-1. Hospitalization
+• Hospitalization

-2. Primary care records
+• Primary care records

-3. Underlying or contributory cause of death in registry data
+• An underlying or contributory cause of death in registry data

-The researchers found that a daily step count total of 3800 to 9800 steps was linked to a lower risk of dementia.
+• The researchers found that a daily step count total of 3800 to 9800 steps was linked to a lower risk of dementia.
 By the way, the optimal number of incidental steps was 3,677 steps, whereas for purposeful steps it was 6,315.
-In fact, the optimal daily “dose” of steps offering the greatest dementia risk reduction was 9,826 steps.
+The optimal daily “dose” of steps offering the greatest dementia risk reduction was 9,826 steps.
 This is just below the oft-mentioned goal of 10,000 steps per day, suggesting that’s still a worthy achievement.
 But if you can’t get in that many steps, don’t give up.
 The research shows that even half of that makes a difference…

-Fewer Steps Still Benefits Your Memory
+Fewer Steps Still Benefit Your Memory

 The point at which dementia risk was cut in half was a mere 3,826 steps per day.
 Research co-author Borja del Pozo Cruz, PhD, of the University of Southern Denmark in Odense noted, “We estimated the minimum dose at approximately 3,800 steps per day, which was associated with 25 percent lower incident dementia.
 “Other studies have found 4,400 steps to be associated with mortality outcomes.
 This finding suggests that population-wide dementia prevention might be improved by shifting away from the least-active end of the step-count distributions.”